-All are welcome at Community United Methodist Church.
+All are welcome at Community United Methodist Church and all means all.
 Regardless of your age, gender, ethnicity, race, political leanings, religious background, economic circumstances or any other factor, there’s a place for you here.
 Come visit us on Sunday and see for yourself.

 Everyone at Community UMC once walked through the doors for the first time.
 We know it’s harder when you’re unsure of what to expect.
 Here are answers to the most common visitor questions.
 If you have others, please e-mail or call us.